kristinapototska/translations-app/PR_DESCRIPTION.md

 ## Summary

-This PR migrates product translations to use the new [BigCommerce Translations Admin GraphQL API](https://developer.bigcommerce.com/docs/store-operations/translations/product) for basic product fields, while maintaining backward compatibility for options, modifiers, and custom fields.
+This PR migrates product translations to use the new [BigCommerce Translations Admin GraphQL API](https://developer.bigcommerce.com/docs/store-operations/translations/product) for basic product fields and custom fields, while maintaining backward compatibility for options and modifiers.

 ## Changes